CaseyMcGrath/Publication-Gravitational-Waves-and-Exoplanets/README.md

 # Publication-Gravitational-Waves-and-Exoplanets
-Materials for reproducing published figures/results that describe exoplanet detection using gravitational wave observations.
+Materials for reproducing published figures and results that describe exoplanet detection using gravitational wave observations.

 ## Materials Availability

 This repository contains the code/calculations for reproducing plots in the following publications:

 <div align="center">
 <strong>Receiving Exoplanet Messages with Gravitational Wave Carriers:</strong>